-REASON #3: Quality - Places like Pier 1 and World Market (some of my favorite stores by the way) sell handcrafted items that are so mass produced they can supply every store around the world with exactly the same handcrafted things.
-So either the craftsmen are working at lightning speed, machinery is used to make the majority of the item with handcrafted 'finishing', or both.
+Places like Pier 1 and World Market (some of my favorite stores by the way) sell handcrafted items that are so mass-produced they can supply every store around the world with exactly the same handcrafted things.
+Think about that!
+So either the craftsmen are working at lightning speed, or highly underpaid, the machinery is used to make the majority of the items with handcrafted 'finishing', or all of the above.
 Either way, the quality suffers.
 There's no other way the store can sell it so inexpensively and still make huge profits.
 Quality, hand-crafted products start with sourcing quality materials, so you know the resulting product will be unique and well-made.
 As the saying goes, garbage in, garbage out.

 Everyone in the small Chianti town of Mercatale knows Beppe, the baker you go to for everyday staples and holiday favorites.
 He's been baking here for 38 years.

 And for an extra special experience, take a quiet walk with him through the vineyards at sunset.
 The adventure turns into so much more when he breaks out the wine, traditional biscotti, and schiacciata con l'uva - a yummy flatbread with fresh sangiovese grapes from the vine.

 Handcrafted products are generally green.
 Work done by hand takes less energy than a mass production assembly line, which makes it more environmentally sustainable.
 This is particularly true if the commercial good is produced overseas and needs to be shipped a long distance to reach the consumer.

 From the vine to the bottle, winemaking is one of the world's leading industries - the expert analysis of it alone being its own vocation!
 There's a lot of wine being made in the world ranging in taste from putrid to transformational.
 So what makes a great bottle of wine?